 Note!
-This content in this post serves as a general suggestion and overview and may not apply for your specific requirements.
+The content in this post serves as a general suggestion and overview and may not apply for your specific requirements.

 It can be difficult to navigate the levels and functionalities of Office 365, but any organization looking to migrate content to Office 365 should take the time to understand all the tools that the platform provides.